 *Jill Ravitch says things like "it's the positive energy" that makes this campaign work.
 Really?
 It's the positive energy?
 Sheesh.
 You'd think she'd gone Mendo native or something.

-If Ravitch is trying to add some cuddles to her public persona, Mendo's lawyer-in-charge is goin' terminator.
-The Photo is, of course, the first thing you notice about Lintott's profile--so let me simply quote what we've already noted about her Who's-Your-Daddy image in these pages: "Here's Mrs. Lintott trying to look much fiercer than she is, trying to convey to the cringing tea bag vote she hopes to lure behind her electoral skirts, 'Just see if I won’t throw these punks under the jail.'
+If Ravitch is trying to add some cuddles to her public persona, Mendo's lawyer-in-charge is goin' terminator. what we've already noted about her Who's-Your-Daddy image in these pages: "Here's Mrs. Lintott trying to look much fiercer than she is, trying to convey to the cringing tea bag vote she hopes to lure behind her electoral skirts, 'Just see if I won’t throw these punks under the jail.'
 Mrs. Lintott is a much more benign personality than she’s attempting to bring off here with this taut-jawed, narrow-eyed portrait, a nice lady who happens to find herself responsible for law and order in a remote corner of the crumbling, lawless empire America has become."

 Thankfully, we get more than The Photo, more than The Slogan ("Promises Kept") and more than a recitation of accomplishments.